Solving Energy-Independent Density for CT Metal Artifact Reduction via Neural Representation: Experiments

 DeeLesion~\cite{deeplesion} and LIDC~\cite{LIDC} are the two most commonly used datasets for the CT MAR evaluation.
 For the two datasets, we extract 50 and 20 two-dimensional (2D) slices, respectively, from raw three-dimensional (3D) CT volumes as ground truth (GT) samples.
 Then, we follow the data pre-processing pipeline presented in the prior studies~\cite{adn2019_tmi, cnnmar, lin2019dudonet} to synthesize metal-corrupted measurements as input data.
 Specifically, we use ten shapes of metals provided by Zhang \etal~\cite{cnnmar} and simulate three types of common medical materials (including titanium, chromium, and 304 stainless steel) according to the XCOM database~\cite{berger2009xcom}.
 We simulate a polychromatic X-ray source by following literature~\cite{cnnmar, adn2019_tmi, wang2022acdnet, wang2021dicdnet}.
 We also incorporate Poisson noise and the partial volume effect into the measurement data.
 Table~\ref{tab:geometry} shows the detailed parameters of the acquisition processes for the two simulation datasets.
 It is worth noting that all data are solely used for the test since our method is fully unsupervised.

-\subsubsection{Mouse Tight Real-world Dataset}
+\subsubsection{\textbf{Mouse Tight Real-world Dataset}}

-To evaluate the effectiveness of our Diner model in biomedical X-ray CT settings, we scan five mouse-thigh samples containing intramedullary needles of 304 stainless steel metal on a commercial Bruker SKYSCAN 1276 micro-CT scanner, as shown in Figure~\ref{fig:fig_microCT}.
+To evaluate the effectiveness of our Diner model in biomedical X-ray CT settings, we scan five mouse-thigh samples containing intramedullary needles of 304 stainless steel metal on a commercial Bruker SKYSCAN 1276 micro-CT scanner, as shown in Figure~\ref{fig:fig_microCT}a.
 The CT acquisition protocol is shown in Table~\ref{tab:geometry}.
 We use the SPEKIT toolkit~\cite{punnoose2016technical} to estimate the X-ray energy spectrum of the scanner.
-The Ethics Committee of ShanghaiTech University approves this data collection.

-\subsubsection{Body Phantom Real-world Dataset}
+\subsubsection{\textbf{Body Phantom Real-world Dataset}}

-To test the MAR performance of the proposed method on clinical helical CT, we measure a human body phantom containing Ti metals using a commercial UIH X-ray CT scanner (uCT 768).
+To test the MAR performance of the proposed method on clinical helical CT, we measure a human body phantom containing Ti metals using a commercial UIH uCT 768 scanner (Figure~\ref{fig:fig_microCT}b).
 To align with clinical settings, we use a standard clinical acquisition protocol, which is demonstrated in Table \ref{tab:geometry}.
-This data acquisition is approved by UIH Co., Ltd. and the Ethics Committee of ShanghaiTech University.